Azure/azure-quickstart-templates/1-CONTRIBUTION-GUIDE/best-practices.md

 ```

-_**Note:** Using this approach will still require pulling the dependent artifact from the raw github location.
+_**Note:** Using this approach will still require pulling the dependent artifact from the raw GitHub location.
 The sample scripts do not privately stage artifacts from adjacent solutions.
 In practice, it is expected that this technique would be rarely used because the main template being deployed has a dependency on a shared template that may have a different lifecycle, resulting in unexpected changes in the configuration.
 In a real-world scenario, all the templates that make up the deployment should be under the same span of control and could be staged together.
 Simply put share the same parent.
-This will work for a shared environment of the repo, but a best practice would be to refactor these samples to ensure a proper configuration is maintained._
+This will work for a shared environment of the repository, but a best practice would be to refactor these samples to ensure a proper configuration is maintained._

 It is possible to deploy a nested template based on parameter input.
 The parameter input is used to concatenate the relative path to a nested template.
 Based on the user input a different template is deployed.
-This enabled a conditional nested template deployment.
+This enables a conditional nested template deployment.
 The paramater is used to define the name of the template.
-Ensure the allowedValues of the input paramater match the names of the nested templates.
+Ensure the allowedValues of the input parameter match the names of the nested templates.

 ### Nested templates design for more advanced scenarios